lesterpotter/AesOracle/README.md

 Read the source code for ExploitOracle.py.
 You will need a vulnerable server and some sort of query or post that you can do to reveal padding errors, and your client will need to implement and supply the PaddingOracle function.

+The test server puts out a lot of info so you can watch progress.
+Each request represents an IV+CT block pair where the server is helping us decrypt the CT based on its oracle.

+# Hack Ethically

+'nough said.